The Best Picnic Destinations in All 50 States

 Location: Seattle, Washington

 The grounds of an abandoned factory may sound like a strange place for a picnic, but Seattle’s Gas Works Park offers up a charming—if incongruous—blend of nature and urban decay.
 With its sprawling lawns and view of the Seattle waterfront, the park is a refuge from the city.
 But the converted factory grounds are still home to the now-rusting buildings of the Seattle Gas and Light Company’s coal gasification plant, which manufactured tar, roofing, and of course gas during the first half of the 20th century.
-The park is also close to plenty of restaurants or there are fire grills in the picnic area, and it is known to be the best spot to watch Seattle’s Fourth of July fireworks display.
+The park is also close to plenty of restaurants and there are fire grills in the picnic area.
+It is known to be the best spot to watch Seattle’s Fourth of July fireworks display.

 48. WEST VIRGINIA // SUMMERSVILLE LAKE

 Location: Summersville, West Virginia